Legitimate Power: Everything You Need to Know

 Ensure Compliance

-Leaders with legitimate power have the authority to set expectations and standards within their teams.
-This power ensures that employees adhere to organizational policies and procedures, thereby maintaining discipline and order.
+Leaders with this type of power can set expectations and standards within their teams.
+This power ensures employees adhere to organizational policies and procedures, maintaining discipline and order.

-Reward power and coercive power can be used to ensure that employees are compliant with programs, policies, and initiatives.
+Reward and coercive power can be used to ensure that employees comply with programs, policies, and initiatives.

 Drive Performance